the-scouts/por/src/por/expected/chapter-3.exp.rst

 k.
 If a Group Active Support Unit fails to reach the minimum standard for three years it must be closed.

-Rule 3.11 Section Flexibility
+Rule 3.12 Section Flexibility
 -----------------------------
 a. **Integrated sections**

    i.
-An Integrated Section may consist of Beaver Scouts and/or Cub Scouts and/or Scouts, who work together as one Section.
+An Integrated Section may consist of one or more:

+      *  Squirrel Scouts
+      *  Beaver Scouts
+      *  Cub Scouts
+      *  Scouts

+The Intergrated Section works together as one Section.

-      Note: an integrated Beaver Scout / Cub Scout section should not meet for more than two hours.
+An Integrated Section that includes any of Squirrel Scouts, Beaver Scouts or Cub Scouts should not meet for more than two hours.

 ii.
-An Integrated Section may consist of Beaver Scouts and/or Cub Scouts and/or Scouts, who work together as one Section.
+An Integrated Section may only be established with the prior approval of the District Commissioner.

 iii.
-Members of Integrated Sections take part in a Balanced Programme, make the Promise and wear the uniform appropriate to their Sectional age group.
+Members of Integrated Sections take part in a Balanced Programme, make the Promise and wear the uniform appropriate to their Sectional age group. iv.

-   iv.
 The operation of Integrated Sections must follow the guidelines available from the Scout Information Centre.

-b. **Flexibility for Individual Members**
+**b.
+Flexibility for Individual Members**

    i.
 It is important that young people are seen as individuals and that they are regarded equally whatever their abilities or disabilities.